hpiercehoffman/AC215_FlavorFusion/README.md

 ## Milestone 2 Contents ##

 We use two datasets in this work:
-1. Google Local dataset: Reviews and business metadata from the state of Massachusetts, USA, totalling about 2GB of data.
+1. **Google Local dataset**: Reviews and business metadata from the state of Massachusetts, USA, totalling about 2GB of data.
 This dataset can be found in the reviews-data bucket on our private Google Cloud project.
 We sourced this data from [here](https://datarepo.eng.ucsd.edu/mcauley_group/gdrive/googlelocal/).
-2. LSARS dataset: Reviews of products from an e-commerece website with a total space of 250 MB.
+2. **LSARS dataset**: Reviews of products from an e-commerece website with a total space of 250 MB.
 This dataset can be found in the lsars-data bucket on our private Google Cloud project.
 We sourced this data from [here](https://github.com/ScarletPan/LSARS).

 ### preprocess_google container ###
 - This container reads 2GB of Google Local data and filters out non-restaurant businesses and low-quality reviews.